 On the flowers darker stubbly hairs are scattered sparsely along the corolla surfaces.
 Such hairs are sometimes referred to as being hispid.
 The shape, size, density and texture of plant hairs are differentiated by adjectival terms developed for descriptive precision.
 There are sometimes glandular hairs on the flower tubes of this species.
 Glandular hairs, like ordinary hairs, are called trichomes, a term denoting variable plant appendages that also includes scales and papillae.
 Glandular trichomes consist of hairy stalks supporting heads in which some substance of value to the plant is secreted in liquid form.

-This flower was seen on the Rooiberg south of Calitzdorp during October (Baker, et al, 1967; Wikipedia).
+This flower was seen on the Rooiberg south of Calitzdorp during October (Baker and Oliver, 1967; Wikipedia).